Ratan Lal Brahmachary: Born Free Foundation

 I am primarily a researcher, secondarily or thirdly a conservation activist.
 The two are inseparably interrelated.
 How can I study tigers if the tiger becomes extinct before completing my studies?
 How can the conservationists take proper steps to conserve the tiger unless we find out some principles and data through research?
 All said and done, the appeal for conservation nonetheless is wider because even non-scientists love the world of animals and plants.
 Many people do not want to kill animals or cut down trees on religious grounds.
 Others are learning the basic principles of ecology and doing the same.

 Books

-He wrote several books in Bangla to promote the cause of wildlife protection and scientific observation of animal behaviour. most notable books are listed below.
+He wrote several books in Bangla to promote the cause of wildlife protection and scientific observation of animal behaviour.
+His most notable books are listed below.